 The Tombstone Courthouse is a good example of an historic structure with its architectural integrity intact.
 Built in 1882, the two-story building served as the Cochise County Courthouse until 1929 when Bisbee became the county seat.
 The courthouse, with its replica gallows and a corkscrew fire escape, became Arizona's first state park in 1959.

 Other well preserved historic buildings include the Marshall's Office in an old firehouse and the 1880 Crystal Palace.
 It features a beautiful back bar and historic roulette and faro wheels.

-Tombstone's mining boom lasted for less than three decades but that vibrant era was enough to fuel a tourism trade that's been going on over a century later.
+Tombstone's mining boom lasted for less than three decades but that vibrant era was enough to fuel a tourism trade that's been going for nearly a century.